theme-next/hexo-theme-next/README.md

 Then turn on `fancybox` and go to «Dependencies» link with installation instructions of this module.

-### exception
+### Exceptions

-If you use cdn for any plugins.
-Please replace your cdn link.
+If you use cdn for any plugins, you need to replace your cdn link.

 For example, you want to use `fancybox` and you configured a cdn link.
 Go to NexT config and see: